DinoHub-SubT/dsta_deploy/docs/discuss-install-workspaces.md

 ## Useful Git Commands

-#### Automated Clone
+### Automated Git

-There are a few automated git submodule options using the deployer api.
+There are a automated git submodule options available using the deployer api.

 **Update Submodules (example, simulation)**